OctopusDeploy/docs/docs/how-to/troubleshoot-polling-tentacles.md

 Use the output to help diagnose what is going wrong.

-## Check the Octopus Server polling IP address
+## Check the Octopus Server polling IP address {#TroubleshootPollingTentacles-ChecktheOctopusServerpollingIPaddress}

 Your Octopus Server may have multiple IP addresses that it listens on.
 For example, in Amazon EC2 machines in a VPN might have both an internal IP address and an external addresses using NAT.
 Octopus Server may not listen on all addresses; you can check which addresses are configured on the server by running `ipconfig /all` from the command line and looking for the IPv4 addresses.

-## Check Octopus Server service account permissions
+## Check Octopus Server service account permissions {#TroubleshootPollingTentacles-CheckOctopusServerserviceaccountpermissions}

 If the Octopus Server is running as the *Local System*account you can skip this section.